spankyed/Vishva/README.md

 ## Usage
 The chat bot framework is, at its core, an object.
-The class needs to be imported
+Here we will import the class..

 `let Conversation = require('conversation-framework')`

-and then initialized
+and then initialize it

 `let chat = new Conversation(conversationUrl, conversationUser, conversationPassword)`